sryeturu/chatbot-charades/README.md

 ## Prompt Verification

 The idea behind Chatbot Charades is that a user is supposed to describe the word without using or referencing the word directly, similar to how actual charades is played.
-The tricky thing about doing it through text is that various obfuscation, intentional misspellings, and other tricks can be used to try and "cheat."
+The tricky thing about doing it through text is that various obfuscation, intentional misspellings, and other tricks can be used to try and cheat.

-Chatbot Charades' was created to explore methods for verifying the validity of user inputs (prompts), trying to find ways to enforce rules that and patterns for a game which could have an infinite number of potential inputs.
+Chatbot Charades was developed to explore techniques for validating user inputs (prompts) and to identify strategies for applying rules and patterns to a game that could potentially have an endless variety of inputs.

-Take for example the following prompt given the target word "blanket":
+Take for example the following prompts given the target word "blanket":

 | Target Word | Prompt | Model Output ("gpt-4-0613")  | Contains Target Word
 |-----------|-----|-------------|---|